 Kent Dixon is a prize-winning writer with three Pushcart nominations and three Ohio Arts Council awards to his credit.
 His fiction and poetry have appeared in TriQuarterly, The Iowa Review, Shenandoah, Antioch Review, Gettysburg Review, Georgia Review and others.
 His nonfiction has appeared in The American Prospect, Florida Review, Kansas Quarterly, Energy Review, and others.
-He is recently retired from teaching Literature and Creative Writing at Wittenberg University.
+He is recently retired from teaching Literature and Creative Writing at Wittenberg University where he now teaches a summer course, Creative Writing and Kayaking.
 His graphic novel The Epic of Gilgamesh, co-authored with his son Kevin Dixon, is available now from Seven Stories Press.
 He lives with his wife Mimi in Springfield, Ohio.

 Image 1: Kent Dixon portrait.
 Courtesy Kent H. Dixon.